 You should be careful, though.

-Giving the wrong impression will result in losing not only the client but anyone who may be connected to them.
+Giving the wrong impression will result in losing the client and anyone who may be connected to them.

-Let me know in the comments down below how do you make money from social media.
+Let me know how you make money from social media in the comments below.

 Note: Please PIN the image below.

 This is a guest post by Youness Bermime.
 You can read more of his content on ActionTakingBlogger or follow him on Twitter.
 If you would like to write a guest post for Daglega, please contact us.